-Build your understanding of healthcare and learn the foundational skills to thrive in non-clinical roles.
-When you earn your general studies degree online with a concentration in healthcare at Maryville University, you’ll have the opportunity to explore concepts such as healthcare systems, ethics, diversity, public health, communications, and more.
+Maryville’s online general studies degree in healthcare studies will help you learn the foundational skills to thrive in nonclinical roles.
+While earning your general studies degree online with a concentration in healthcare, you’ll have the opportunity to explore concepts such as healthcare systems, ethics, diversity, public health, and communications.

-Study liberal arts, social sciences, and healthcare, and then apply your knowledge in a variety of work settings such as government, health education, or community health.
-With your online healthcare bachelor’s degree, you can pursue roles such as medical services manager or healthcare educator.
+Study liberal arts, social sciences, and healthcare, and then apply your knowledge in a variety of work settings, such as government, health education, or community health.
+Where you go from there is entirely up to you.

 Flexible, affordable, and 100% online